rairprotocol/rair-dapp/README.md

 $ docker ps-s
 # it should be here with a new container loaded from the docker image just created
 ```
-We then go Browser to check out
+We then go browser to check out
 - > localhost:8080